END-WET Course Book

-Race Check-in.
-Racers and support paddlers should plan to meet at Dakota Harvest Bakers (17 N 3rd Street, Grand Forks, ND) to check in between 5:00 – 5:30pm.
+Race Check-in and Guest Speaker.
+Racers and support paddlers should plan to meet at The 701 coworking space (updated 2017-05-06) to check in between 5:00 – 5:30pm.
 We will have a race information meeting at 5:30pm and will give racers a chance to go over plans for race day, mingle, and meet with your support paddler (if not bringing your own).
 Light snacks will be provided.

 Support Boat Drop.
 Support boaters using their own boats will either need to drop their boats and gear at the start on Friday night or arrive early to the race start Saturday morning.
 Support boaters using an ENDracing boat will have their boat transported to the race start by a volunteer on Friday night.
 A volunteer will camp at the park to watch the boats on Friday night.